aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/use_case/02a_image_classification.rst

    .. tab:: TensorFlow

         Check out the `TensorFlow v2 Callbacks <https://www.tensorflow.org/api_docs/python/tf/keras/callbacks>`_ documentation for more details.
-        While technically you can use any callbacks listed in the keras API, only EarlyStopping has been tested.
+        While technically you can use any callbacks listed in the Keras API, only EarlyStopping has been tested.

         The table below shows the default values: